simpleviewinc/sv-mosaic/README.md

 ## Components

-### Grid
+### DataView

-Grid is used to output a list or grid of items.
+A DataView is used to output a list or grid of items.
 It can support a whole variety of actions including primary actions, additional actions and bulk actions.

 ##### Actions